 Cousin Jackie brings Bart money from Pappy with instructions to pay off a debt.
 But before Bart can follow through, Jackie invests the money in a machine that prints cash.
 After realizing she has been swindled, Bart seeks to recoup the cash by turning the tables on the swindlers while also keeping Pappy's creditor at bay.

-In the series finale, Bart finds himself on Diamond Jim Brady's bullet train with Doc Holliday and Modesty Blaine.
+Bart finds himself on Diamond Jim Brady's bullet train with Doc Holliday and Modesty Blaine.
 Bart is racing to the state line to avoid a thrashing.
 Diamond Jim is racing to obtain a lucrative railroad contract and win a bet against a competitor.
 But Doc, Modesty, and the competitor have their own agendas.
 And everybody's plans are thrown for a loop when the train is moved off the main track by a conceited robber.